Ask your compliance data anything. Sienna Insights, coming soon.

 KPI 13: Disclosure renewal and mitigation follow-through

-Signals: Whether the program treats disclosures as one-time events or as ongoing risk.
-A high participation rate with low renewal and follow-through means you're running good campaigns that don't hold.
+Two related rates: the proportion of active disclosures completing required renewal cycles on time, and the completion rate on assigned mitigation actions.
+This one matters because a high participation rate with low renewal and follow-through means you're running good campaigns that don't hold.
 Yesterday's mitigated conflict of interest may already be unmanaged risk if nobody checked whether the mitigation actually happened.

 Theme 3: Program intelligence